sfier-playground/device-interactions/README.md

 DVI-50003    | 503 | server unavailable      |

 ## BigQuery
+**_NOTE_**: This query doesn't work because some of columns have been used in group and aggregate expression on the same column
 ```query
 -- start from --
 DECLARE start_at TIMESTAMP DEFAULT TIMESTAMP_SUB(CURRENT_TIMESTAMP(), INTERVAL 1480 DAY);